& Burlesque History & Lingo

 Deucing Playing the deuce (second) spot.
 A performer might be deucing if he was not yet (or was no longer) worthy of a better position.

-Dialect Act An act (usually comedy) using dialect material (a broad accent and ethnic humor, usually Italian, Jewish, Irish or Negro).
+Dialect Act A comedy act using dialect material (a broad accent and ethnic humor, usually Italian, Jewish, Irish or Negro).
 This brand of humor seems crude by today's standards, but it went over far better in a time when most of the audience had just gotten off the boat from somewhere else.
-They accepted humor directed at any immigrants as humor related to their own experience, especially when immigrants tended to be embarrassed by their "simple" origins and yearned to become more American.
+They accepted humor directed at any immigrants as humor related to their own experience, especially when immigrants tended to be embarrassed by their "simple" origins and yearned to become "more American".

 Died Played to perfunctory applause or none at all.